caraya/entry-level-content/src/md-content/basics.md

 - Structural Markup
 - Presentational Markup
-- Elements, Attributes and Accessibility
+- Elements, Attributes, and Accessibility
-- Integrating CSS and JS to our web pages
+- Integrating CSS and JS into our web pages

 # Structural Markup